mendix/docs/content/en/docs/catalog/manage/curate.md

 ### 6.2 Validated {#validated}

 The **Validated** property can be assigned to a data source or a dataset to indicate, for example, that it has been qualified and is a reliable asset.
 You can turn it on and off by clicking the **Validated** toggle.
-A validated data source or dataset is indicated by the validation shield on the data source details screen and in the search results pane.
+A validated data source or dataset is indicated by the validation shield on the Data Source details page and in the search results pane.

 Setting an asset as **Validated** contributes to the weighting of the asset in the search results.
 This means that **Validated** assets will be listed before unvalidated assets in the results.